Journey to the East: Plot summary

-Years later, the narrator tries to write his story of the Journey, even though he has lost contact with the group and believes the League no longer exists.
-But he is unable to put together any coherent account of it; his whole life has sunk into despair and disillusionment since the failure of the one thing which was most important to him, and he has even sold the violin with which he once offered music to the group during the Journey.
-Finally, at the advice of a friend, he finds the servant Leo and, having failed in his attempt to re-establish communication with him or even be recognized by him when he meets him on a park bench, writes him a long, impassioned letter of "grievances, remorse and entreaty" and posts it to him that night.
+Years later, the narrator tries to write his story of the Journey, but he is unable to put together any coherent account of it; his whole life has sunk into despair and disillusionment since the failure of the one thing which was most important to him, and he has even sold the violin which he had played for the group during the Journey.
+Finally, at the advice of a friend, he locates the servant Leo and tries to meet him.
+Having failed to even be recognized by Leo when he meets him on a park bench, the narrator writes him a long, impassioned letter of "grievances, remorse and entreaty" and posts it to him that night.

-The next morning, Leo appears in the narrator's home and tells him he has to appear before the High Throne to be judged by the officials of the League.
-It turns out (to the narrator's surprise) that Leo, the simple servant, is actually President of the League, and at points seems like Pablo, from Hesse's Steppenwolf.
-The crisis in Morbio Inferiore was a test of faith which the narrator and everyone else flunked rather dismally.
-H. H. discovers that his "aberration" and time spent adrift was part of his trial, and is allowed to return to the League if he can pass any new test of faith and obedience.
-What he chooses, and the final dénouement, is a stroke of Hesse's typical Eastern mysticism at its finest.
+The next morning, Leo appears in the narrator's home and orders him to appear before the High Throne to be judged by the officials of the League.
+It turns out (to the narrator's surprise) that Leo, the simple servant, is actually President of the League.
+The crisis in Morbio Inferiore was a test of faith which the narrator and everyone else failed rather dismally.
+H. H. discovers that his "aberration" and time spent adrift was part of his trial, and he is allowed to return to the League if he can pass a new test of faith and obedience.
+His choice brings about the final action of the book.